jbock-java/jbock/README.md

 ````

-In addition to `parseOrExit`, there is also a highly configurable `parse` method with no side effects.
+In addition to `parseOrExit`, there is also a basic `parse` method with no side effects.
 Please see the [wiki](https://github.com/h908714124/jbock/wiki) for details.

 ### Sample projects